allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 * Proxying DOM events such as focus, blur, click, keydown, etc.
 * Notifying the store whenever input value changes

 Since updating the store is pretty much straightforward, let’s take a look at how we handle DOM events.
-Such events as “click”, “focus”, “blur” convey the fact that there was some sort of interaction with the input HTML element.
-Unlike “input” event, where one is interested in knowing what current value is, the above-mentioned ones don’t include any related information.
+Such events as `click`, `focus`, `blur` convey the fact that there was some sort of interaction with the input HTML element.
+Unlike `input` event, where one is interested in knowing what current value is, the above-mentioned ones don’t include any related information.
 We only need to be able to communicate to dependents the fact that such an event took place and that is why, similarly to store, search input has an event emitter of its own.
 Now, you might be thinking: why would you want to have multiple sources of information given you already have the event driven store solution?
 There are couple of reasons:

 * Because those DOM events don’t contain additional information, there is nothing we need to put into our store.
 It aligns well with single-responsibility principle, according to which store only fulfills its primary function and has no hint of existence of search input
 * By bypassing the store we shortened an event message travel distance from a source to a subscriber